-We are filing this Amendment No. 1 to our Quarterly Report on Form 10-Q for the quarter ended March 31, 2010 ("Quarterly Report on Form 10-Q"), which was filed with the Securities and Exchange Commission on May 10, 2010, to: (i) amend Item 1 - "Financial Statements" to restate our financial statements for the quarter ended March 31, 2010 to reflect the reclassification of certain warrants from equity to liabilities, as discussed below, (ii) to make corresponding amendments to the following sections Item 2 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A"): Results of Operations (first sentence, "Change in Fair Value of Common Stock Warrant Liability,") and Liquidity and Capital Resources - Cash Flows - Cash Flows Used in Operating Activities, (iii) to amend Item 4 - "Controls and Procedures" to reflect a reassessment of our disclosure controls and procedures, and internal control over financial reporting, as of March 31, 2010 in light of the restatement of our financial statements for the quarter ended March 31, 2010, and (iv) to amend Part II - Item 1A - "Risk Factors" to add to the risk factors previously provided in our Quarterly Report on Form 10-Q additional risk factors related to the restatement of our financial statements.
+We are filing this Amendment No. 1 to our Quarterly Report on Form 10-Q for the quarter ended March 31, 2010, which was filed with the Securities and Exchange Commission on May 10, 2010, to: (i) amend Item 1 - "Financial Statements" to restate our financial statements for the quarter ended March 31, 2010 to reflect the reclassification of certain warrants from equity to liabilities, as discussed below, (ii) to make corresponding amendments to the following sections Item 2 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A"): Results of Operations (first sentence) and Liquidity and Capital Resources - Cash Flows - Cash Flows Used in Operating Activities, (iii) to amend Item 4 - "Controls and Procedures," to reflect that the restatement of our financial statements for the quarter ended March 31, 2010 resulted from ineffective disclosure controls and procedures which in turn led to ineffective control over financial reporting.
+The Form 10-Q was originally.
+We are filing this Form 10-Q/A to restate the previously reported interim financial statements.